After rumours about health, N.Korea state media report Kim Jong Un appearance

-KCNA said Kim cut a ribbon at the ceremony on Friday and those attending the event "burst into thunderous cheers of 'hurrah!' for the Supreme Leader who is commanding the all-people general march for accomplishing the great cause of prosperity."
+KCNA said Kim cut a ribbon at the ceremony on Friday and those attending the event "burst into thunderous cheers of 'hurrah!' for the Supreme Leader..."
 Kim was seen in photographs smiling and talking to aides at the ribbon-cutting ceremony and also touring the plant.
 The authenticity of the photos, published on the website of the official Rodong Sinmun newspaper, could not be verified.

+Many in the large crowd of people, described as officials of the army, the ruling party, and the community who worked on the project, were wearing face masks and standing some distance from the podium where Kim and his aides took part in the ceremony.
+North Korea has not reported any cases of the coronavirus and has said it has been taking tough measures to prevent an outbreak.
+One reason for Kim's absence has been the suggestion he may have been taking precautions against coronavirus.

+Kim was accompanied by senior North Korean officials, including his younger sister Kim Yo Jong and top aides vice-chairman Pak Pong Ju of the State Affairs Commission and cabinet premier Kim Jae Ryong, and KCNA said.
+Asked about the KCNA report on Kim, U.S. President Donald Trump said: "I'd rather not comment on it yet."

-Following his absence from the anniversary, a South Korean news outlet specializing on the North reported that Kim was recovering after undergoing a cardiovascular procedure.
+Following his absence from the anniversary, a South Korean news outlet specializing in the North reported that Kim was recovering after undergoing a cardiovascular procedure.
 A flurry of other unconfirmed reports about his condition and his whereabouts followed.
+Officials in South Korea and the United States expressed skepticism about the reports.

+The city of Sunchon where the fertilizer factory was built is about 50 kms (30 miles) north of Pyongyang in the western region, away from Wonsan, the eastern coastal resort where South Korean and U.S. officials have said Kim may have been staying.
+Satellite images showing a train usually used by Kim near the Wonsan resort, as well as boats often used by Kim and his entourage, suggested he may be staying there.

-Officials in South Korea and the United States expressed scepticism about the reports, however.
+Officials in South Korea and the United States have said Kim may be there to avoid exposure to the coronavirus and have expressed skepticism about media reports that he had some kind of serious illness.
+The former top U.S. diplomat for East Asia, Daniel Russel, said the pieces of the puzzle of Kim's disappearance would take time to assemble.

 ALSO READ